WHILE TWO GIANT COMPANIES FIGHT OVER A SPIDER-LIKE COMIC CHARACTER, HOMEOWNERS IN NORTH CAROLINA SCRAMBLE TO GET RID OF SPIDERS

 Though their venoms are very powerful and can be very painful, it is not fatal to adult humans.
 They can be fatal to children and the elderly, however.
 If you somehow run into a black widow spider, and it bites you, seek immediate medical attention.
 If possible, catch the same spider that bit you, whether dead or alive.
 Show it to your healthcare provider.
 This will allow him to make an informed decision on the type of care and treatment that you need.
 As a first aid precaution, wash the bite with soap and water, then apply a cold compress.

-Black widows capture with their webs and eat insects like mosquitoes, flies, ants, termites, and roaches.
+According to the spider exterminator near me, Black widows capture with their webs and eat insects like mosquitoes, flies, ants, termites, and roaches.
 Once these insects get trapped in the web, the black widow then approaches it and covers it in silk.
 It then bites into it to release an enzyme that would liquefy their prey.
 Only then will the black spider eat its prey.

 Brown recluse spiders – The brown recluse spider is the second venomous spider in North America and the most common of the brown spiders.
 They are identified by their violin-shaped marking on their bodies.
 They only have only 6 eyes and these are arranged in three pairs.